tecnologiaefinancas/tecnologiaefinancas/README.md

 ______

-Approved for CFA Level 1 in August 2022.
+**Approved for CFA Level 1** in August 2022.

 I talk about #technology, #finance, #blockchain, #habits, and #leadership.

-Over 4 years of experience in web development and mobile application development [Java, Git, SQL, Android, Wordpress]
+Over **4 years of experience in web development and mobile application development** [Java, Git, SQL, Android, Wordpress]

-I have 9 years of experience in the financial market, with commercial experience in Agribusiness, Investment Management and Private Banking.
+I have **9 years of experience in the financial market**, with commercial experience in Agribusiness, Investment Management and Private Banking.
+I also worked in the Management of Hedge Funds until officially transitioning to IT, developing applications for the Offshore Fund Management area.

-I have experience and communication skills with diverse audiences.
+I have **experience and communication skills with diverse audiences**.
 I have managed investment portfolios in 3 different regions of Brazil, both online and in-person.
 From small rural producers in the country area of Sergipe, the smallest state of Brazil, to large entrepreneurs and mega-producers in São Paulo's capital.

 I can demonstrate both: commercial and technical skills.

 >> Advanced English.

-Lifelong Learning - currently studying: Java, Spring Boot, Kubertnets, Cloud ☁️ (AWS), React JS, Spanish Conversation.
+**Lifelong Learning - currently studying**: Java, Spring Boot, Kubertnets, Cloud ☁️ (AWS), React JS, Spanish Conversation.

-I am a content creator for youtube and instagram, manly about habits and career (mainly in Technology and Finance).
+I am a **content creator for youtube and instagram**, manly about habits and career (mainly in Technology and Finance).

 I play volleyball, run and have a cute dog. 🏃🏻‍♀️🏐🐶